 - Practice deep breathing: Teaching deep breathing to your children can help them control their anger.
 Breathing slowly and deeply would calm the nervous system (3).
 They should understand that when someone gets angry, their heartbeat increases, but as they breathe deeply, it slows down.
 Ask them to place their hands on their heart and feel the beat.
+This is also important in teaching self-regulation strategies.
 You may also introduce breathing games, such as (4):

 - Hot chocolate breathing, where they can imagine holding a cup of hot chocolate in their hands.
 They breathe deeply to take the aroma and then blow out to cool it down for drinking.
 Children can do a count of five and regularly for practice.

 - Teddy bear breathing, where you can place a teddy bear on their belly and give it a fun ride through the rise and fall of their breath.
 Children can practice this when they are lying down to sleep.